Yudin101/TODO-List/README.md

 #### Settings
 The settings menu which you can access by clicking the gear logo on the navbar, contains options to change you password and to delete your account.

+## Contribution
+Feel free to [create an issue](https://github.com/Yudin101/TODO-List/issues/new) or open a pull request.